gamedev4995/Challenge-4/README.md

 # Challenge 4 - Bullet Time

-For this challenge, we followed instructions on how to shoot game objects from assets.
+For this challenge, we followed and executed instructions on how to shoot game objects from assets!

 ---